×

 Financial Reports

-Extract data from screenshots of banking systems, accounting software, and financial reports
+Grab data from banking apps, accounting software, and those annoying PDF reports.

 E-commerce Analytics